glotzerlab/gsd/doc/c-api.rst

         * -4: Corrupt file
         * -5: Unable to allocate memory

+.. c:function:: int gsd_truncate(gsd_handle_t* handle)

+    Truncate a GSD file opened by :c:func:`gsd_open()`.

+    After truncating, a file will have no frames and no data chunks.
+The file size will be that of a newly created gsd file.
+The application, schema, and schema version metadata will be kept.
+Truncate does not close and reopen the file, so it is suitable for writing restart files on Lustre file systems without any metadata access.

+    :param handle: Handle to truncate.

+    :return: 0 on success.
+Negative value on failure:

+        * -1: IO error (check errno)
+        * -2: Not a GSD file
+        * -3: Invalid GSD file version
+        * -4: Corrupt file
+        * -5: Unable to allocate memory

 .. c:function:: int gsd_close(gsd_handle_t* handle)

     Close a GSD file opened by :c:func:`gsd_open()`.